Taming Holiday Overload: 4 Stress-Relieving Poses

 Supported Bridge calms the brain and helps alleviate stress, anxiety and fatigue.
 In addition, it stimulates abdominal organs, lungs, and thyroid and improves digestion.

-Slide the blanket out from underneath your head.
-Push into your feet to lift your hips, arranging one or both pillows underneath your pelvis.
-Relax your hips into the pillows.
+1) Bend your knees so your feet are standing on the floor.
+Push into your feet to lift your hips, sliding a pillow underneath your pelvis.
+Release the weight of your hips into the pillow.
 Arms can rest at your sides, on your belly, or in cactus pose.
-Breathe deeply, softening your neck, throat and face muscles.
-Stay here for 8-10 breaths or longer.

 3) Supine Supported Twist (Supta Matsyendrasana II)